France prop Haouas given 1-year jail sentence for hitting wife

 Instead Haouas will remain free while he launches an appeal, or he could wear an electronic tag.

+Coach Fabien Galthie will announce his 42-man training squad next month for the tournament hosted by France from September 8 to October 28.

+"The behaviour of Mohamed Haouas is unacceptable and incompatible with the representation of our nation at the international level," the French Rugby Federation (FFR) said in a statement after Tuesday's verdict.

-Explaining what had happened in the incident last Friday, Haouas, who weighs 123 kg (271 pounds), said: "I was imagining things.
+Explaining what had happened in the incident last Friday, Haouas, who weighs 123 kg (271 pounds), told the court: "I was imagining things.
 Married men cheat on their wives, I love her, so I was afraid."

 Turning to his wife, the mother of his two children, Haouas said: "I became emotional and I really regret it... that's my wife, I love her, I love her."